macthecadillac/rosters/README.md

 # Setup

-`lab-tools` has no external dependency aside from a functioning OS.
-Simply download the appropriate executable for your platform from the [release page](https://github.com/macthecadillac/lab-tools/releases) and run in the terminal.
+`rosters` has no external dependency aside from a functioning OS.
+Simply download the appropriate executable for your platform from the [release page](https://github.com/macthecadillac/rosters/releases) and run in the terminal.

 # Usage

 This program has a "multitool" interface, where the main command is followed by a subcommand, which takes its own arguments.
-The general syntax of the tool is `lab-tools <subcommand> <arguments> [options]`.
+The general syntax of the tool is `rosters <subcommand> <arguments> [options]`.
 The subcommands will be described in the following subsections.

-Run `lab-tools --help`, `lab-tools rosters --help`, `lab-tools merge --help` etc. to see the correct syntax and a full list of available options.
+Run `rosters --help` and `rosters generate --help` to see the correct syntax and a full list of available options.

-## rosters
+## generate

 This subcommand generates random rosters for every section in the lab.
 Go to Canvas course > Grades > Actions > Export Entire Gradebook.
 Save the CSV file somewhere in your system.
-Run `lab-tools rosters --lab 1 --input /path/to/data.csv`, replacing '1' with the lab number of the week and the last part with the actual path to the CSV file.
+Run `rosters generate --lab 1 --input /path/to/data.csv`, replacing '1' with the lab number of the week and the last part with the actual path to the CSV file.
 If your path contains spaces, you will need to either escape the spaces or put the entire path in between quotes.